 5. Write a well-thought out personal statement.
 Scholarships are competitive, so you need to get the attention of those reading lots of applications.
 Tell why you chose your college, major and future career.
 Give examples of experiences related to your chosen major or career that show you understand what the coursework or job will entail.
 Talk about any personal obstacles and how you have overcome them.
 Proofread for spelling and grammar errors…get a parent or teacher take a second look at it.

 For additional guidance and to review sample statements, check out College Board.

 Financial Aid Websites

 www.fafsa.gov – The Free Application for Federal Student Aid.
 Most colleges use the Expected Family Contribution (EFC) number generated by the FAFSA form when deciding how much financial aid you will be offered.
-The application opens October 1 every year and uses information from the prior year’s income tax return.
+The application opens October 1 every year and is used for federal Pell Grants and student loans.

 www.finaid.org – A guide to financial aid.